Montana Heritage Orchard Trees for Sale

 The Montana Heritage Orchard program provides heritage orchards across Montana with resources to preserve their orchards, document Montana's fruit growing history and propagate heirloom and lost apple cultivars for backyard and commercial production.

 To support the administration of this program and further preserve tree genetics, a wholesale tree propagation program was created in 2017.
 Bareroot trees are sold to participating nurseries and then directly to backyard growers.
 Below is a list of trees currently available through the program.
-For more information about this program and future tree inventory contact Katrina Mendrey, WARC Orchard Program Manager, firstname.lastname@example.org.
+For more information about this program and future tree inventory contact Garret Stahl, WARC research associate, email@example.com

-All trees available for delivery in spring 2021 were bud grafted in 2019 using cold hardy Bud 9 (dwarf) and Bud118 (semi-dwarf) rootstock.
-Bareroot 5/8-3/4" treesare $22.00 per plant and can be delivered or shipped at nursery's expense.
+All trees available for delivery in spring were bud grafted in two years before, using cold hardy (dwarf) and (semi-dwarf) rootstock.
 Pick up is available at the WARC in Corvallis, MT.
-To order trees contact email@example.com or call 406-961-3025.
+To order trees contact firstname.lastname@example.org or call 406-961-3025.

 Register Your Heritage Tree

 If you've already purchased heritage fruit trees through our program, registering your trees will help us collect important information about the tree’s success in areas across the state.